coolpalani/djangodemo-k8s/README.md

 After running `kubectl get pods`, you'll see something like `djangodemo-deployment-6b6bcc54f7-wb5nz`.
 To view logs for that pod, run `minikube logs -f djangodemo-deployment-6b6bcc54f7-wb5nz`.

 ## TODO
-I still need to properly expose the djangodemo-service service so that it can be accessed via something like http://localhost/ or http://yoururl.
+1) I still need to properly expose the djangodemo-service service so that it can be accessed via something like http://localhost/ or http://yoururl.
+2) I need to figure out how exactly the mounted storage volume works so that I can run backups or transport the storage around without losing data.
+Can't currently figure out where it's putting the files for db-data.